 - 2 tablespoons butter

 - ¾ cups sugar

 - 3 eggs size M

 - 8 chocolate eggs without foil

 - Brush the turban shape with butter and then dust with flour.
-You do this by scooping a tablespoon of flour into the shape and then turning it around and beating, so that the flour is everywhere.
-Then you shake the remaining flour out of the form.
+You do this by scooping two tablespoons of flour into the tin and then turning that around and beating, so that the flour is everywhere.
+Then you tap the remaining flour out of the form.

-- Mix the butter with the sugar and a pinch of salt, about 5 minutes.
+- Mix the butter with the sugar and salt for three minutes on high speed.

-- Mix in the eggs 1 by Only add the next egg when the first one is incorporated.
+- Add in the eggs one by one while mixing.
+Only add the next egg when the previous one is incorporated.

 - Spoon the batter into the turban shape and smooth the top.

-- Divide the Easter eggs over the batter.
+- Spread the Easter eggs on top of the batter.

-- Place the turban in the oven and bake for 55 minutes.
+- Place the turban tin in the oven and bake for 55 minutes.

-- Remove from the oven and let it cool slightly on a rack for 5 minutes.
+- Remove from the oven and let it cool slightly for 5 minutes.

-- Then remove the cake from the tin and let it cool further.
+- Then remove the cake from the tin and let it cool further on a rack.

 - TIP: For an even more Easter decoration, fill the inside of the cake with chocolate eggs.

 - Wrap the cake in aluminum foil and store three days at room temperature.

 - You can freeze this turban cake.
 First, wrap it in aluminum foil and then put it in a sack or airtight container.
 Freeze.
 Let it defrost at room temperature.